 Macy's Fourth of July Fireworks

 Celebrate America’s independence with the nation’s most dazzling pyrotechnics display.
-Fireworks light up the skyline, with musical accompaniment by the New York Pops orchestra and special guest stars, as millions watch in person and on television.
+Fireworks light up the skyline, with musical accompaniment by special guest stars, as millions watch in person and on television.
 You can take it all in from any number of prime waterfront viewing locations around the City.

 Nathan's Famous Fourth of July Hot Dog Eating Contest

-With a combination of steely grit, limber swallowing abilities and highly expandable stomachs, competitors in the Nathan’s Famous Fourth of July Hot Dog Eating Contest take on the NYC dogs to the delight of throngs of screaming fans every year.
+With a combination of steely grit, limber swallowing abilities and highly expandable stomachs, competitors in the Nathan’s Famous Fourth of July Hot Dog Eating Contest take on the NYC dogs to the delight of throngs of screaming fans since 1916.
 A select group of skilled eaters convenes at high noon, eating Nathan’s dogs for 10 minutes straight, stopping for nothing—not ketchup, not mustard or even a french fry.
-Don’t miss this year’s competition, which continues a tradition established in 1916.

 MoMA PS1's Warm Up is an immersive multimedia experience: a rollicking outdoor concert housed in an installation created by the winner of PS1 and MoMA’s Young Architects Program.
 In addition to live music, DJs and dancing, guests are encouraged to explore everything PS1 has to offer—admission to the Warm Up includes access to all exhibitions.